 Where does the Graduate Diploma in Spirituality lead?

-Graduates of the course may apply to be accepted into the University of Divinity Master of Arts degree.
-The Master of Arts is offered in two modes, namely Coursework and Research:
+Graduates of the course may apply to be accepted into the University of Divinity Masters degree.
+The Masters is offered in two modes, namely Coursework and Research:

-- Master of Arts (Spirituality) is a coursework degree than can be undertaken either as six postgraduate coursework units or as four postgraduate units plus 12,000-word research essay.
+- Master of Spirituality is a coursework degree than can be undertaken either as six postgraduate coursework units or as four postgraduate units plus 12,000-word research essay.

-- Master of Arts by Research consists of two postgraduate units plus 25,000-word minor research thesis.
+- Master of Philosophy by Research consists of two postgraduate units plus 25,000-word minor research thesis.

 The research mode requires applicants to have completed a 12,000-word essay of Distinction standard, demonstrating capacity for research.
 (If such an essay has not been taken elsewhere, it may be included in the Graduate Diploma of Spirituality as the elective unit).